Rocky Boy (Chippewa leader)

-Asiniiwin, translated Rocky Boy or Stone Child, was an important Chippewa leader who was chief of a band in Montana in the late 19th century and early 20th century.
+Asiniiwin, translated Rocky Boy or Stone Child, was an important Ojibwe leader who was chief of a band in Montana in the late 19th century and early 20th century.
 His advocacy for his people helped gain the establishment of what is called Rocky Boy's Indian Reservation in his honor.
 Formed from part of Fort Assiniboine, which was closed, it is located in Hill and Chouteau counties in north central Montana.

 Early life

 Not much is known about Asiniiwin's early life.
-Some speculate he was born and raised in Wisconsin, and migrated to the Montana region later on, as did many Chippewa.
+Some speculate he was born and raised in Wisconsin, and migrated to the Montana region later on, as did many Ojibwe.
 However, written historical records prove he was a native to Montana.
-He told a companion he was Chippewa and born somewhere between Anaconda, Butte, and Deer Lodge.
+He told a companion he was Ojibwe and born somewhere between Anaconda, Butte, and Deer Lodge.
 He was the son of Chief Bobtail aka Alexis Piche Bobtail.
 His birth date was probably in either 1851 or 1852.